lrzjason/kosmos-auto-captions/README.md

 - Python 3.6 or later
 - PyTorch 1.8.1 or later
-- Transformers 4.10.0 or later
+- Transformers 4.35.0 or later
-- Pillow 8.3.1 or later
+- diffusers[torch] 0.21.4 or later

 ## Installation